nekonyuu/nekonyuu.github.io/content/posts/developer-life-with-wsl.md

 * Under 2.5 kilograms ;
 * Linux-compatible.

-If you do not know, finding a laptop fully working with Linux is hard, especially when most powerful laptops have a discrete NVidia GPU alongside the Intel one (mechanism called Nvidia Optimus).
-In most cases, the Nvidia GPU isn't supported and stays on, eating your battery.
+If you do not know, finding a laptop fully working with Linux is hard, especially when most powerful laptops have a discrete NVidia GPU alongside the Intel one (hybrid graphics called Optimus).
+In most cases, under Linux, Optimus isn't supported and either keeps the discrete GPU on, eating your battery, or makes it complicated to use it because of having to reload X server to switch to it.

 After searching for weeks, I asked myself if I really wanted to limit myself to Linux.
-One option was Mac OS X, but there's no stylus-friendly laptop, so that one's out.
+One option was Mac OS X, but there's no stylus-friendly laptop and I've got kind of a bad feeling with it UX wise, so that one's out.
 The other option was Windows, and Microsoft announced WSL years ago as well as Windows Terminal in the works.

 All those moves from Microsoft appealed to my curiosity, so I wanted to see for myself what all of this is about : I ended up taking something from the Surface line, the Surface Book 2.

 ## Windows Subsystem for Linux

+### The genesis

-Windows Subsystem for Linux (WSL), in its first version, is simply a form of emulation, a bit like Cygwin but smarter and without rebuild needed.
-This means _any_ ELF64 binary does run in WSL, without any modification !
+Windows Subsystem for Linux (WSL), in its first version, is simply a form of emulation, a bit like Cygwin but smarter and without binary re-linkage needed.
+This means that, in theory, _any_ native ELF64 binary does run in WSL, without any modification !

 ![](/images/20200921-winshellwsl.png)

-But "any ELF64 binary" is a bit of an exaggeration : in truth, this does work till you need any system call or kernel feature, like those needed for Docker (cgroups, namespaces, …).
-This shouldn't scare you, as actually you barely use/need any of those if you're under Linux/MacOS, as we'll see next in my journey to working on Windows with WSL !
+In truth, though, it does not emulate advanced system call or kernel feature, like those needed for Docker (cgroups, namespaces, …).
+This didn't hamper me much, but being an emulation layer, although CPU performance was good, I/O were slow, like, _really slow_.
+This made WSL1 not that usable with Python, Scala or JavaScript projects in the end, being pretty heavy on I/Os.

-In order to satisfy those of you who want to know how it works under, you can check out one of the official blog posts about it [at Microsoft](https://blogs.msdn.microsoft.com/wsl/2016/04/22/windows-subsystem-for-linux-overview/) or [the nice explanation from Jessie Frazzele]( "https://blog.jessfraz.com/post/windows-for-linux-nerds/").
+_If you're curious about how WSL1 works under the hood, you can check out one of the official blog posts about it_ [_at Microsoft_](https://blogs.msdn.microsoft.com/wsl/2016/04/22/windows-subsystem-for-linux-overview/) _or_ [_the nice explanation from Jessie Frazzele_]( "https://blog.jessfraz.com/post/windows-for-linux-nerds/")_._

+### WSL2, 100% better

+After that, on May 2019, Microsoft announced they were working on a 2nd iteration of WSL, which would use a lightweight VM tightly integrated with Windows and would be soon available to Insiders community.

+I've switched to it as soon as it got on the Insiders channels, as I/O performance was announced to be way better, which it was, and made it actually possible to use it for development purpose, or, well, use it like any native Linux !

+Now, since May 2020, it's available natively in the May 2020 Update of Windows 10.

 ## Installing WSL and a distro